raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 Keep in mind that this doesn't necessarily tell you where where the majority of a contractor's revenue is coming from.
 For instance, a contractor that built two houses for $150,000 dollars each, and a large commercial building for $1,000,000, would be listed as residential, even though the majority of its revenue came from non-residential projects.

 Still, I think this feature is a "good enough" signal of a contractor's activities.

+First, let's take a look at Raleigh contractors in general:

 <h2>The Most Prolific Contractors</h2>